-As always, you should file a new Form W-4 if you experience major life changes in 2018.
+As always, you should file a new Form W-4 any time you experience a major life change.
 For instance, tying the knot, having a baby or buying a home can greatly impact your tax situation.
 You should adjust your withholdings accordingly.

 Generally, you don’t need to file a new Form W-4 for changes that affect everyone, such as the tax brackets or the standard deduction.
 Those changes are built into the new withholding tables your employer started using earlier in the year.